cashjohnson/CSCI-3308-Womack-Sum2017/index.md

 ### Course Website

 Please enroll ASAP in the [Moodle course web page]((https://moodle.cs.colorado.edu/course/view.php?id=163)).
 All of your class material will be available through Moodle, and all exams will be administered here as well.
-The enrollment key is: **kernel**
+The enrollment key is: **agile**

 ### Github